About Our Courses

 ENTP 270: Social Entrepreneurship

 This course examines how social entrepreneurs launch successful ventures to addressing the world’s most challenging social and environmental problems.
 The course introduces students to frameworks and methodologies that challenge current models to advance original solutions to existing problems.
-A passion for social change is advanced by adopting a market orientation and data drive approaches that encompasses both social and financial outcomes.
+A passion for social change is advanced by adopting a market orientation and data driven approaches that encompasses both social and financial outcomes.

 ENTP 275: Women and Minority Entrepreneurship